3dlg-hcvc/SemLayoutDiff/preprocess/README.md

 ## Setup

 ### 1. Environment Setup
-Create and activate the conda environment:
+Create and activate the conda environment (if you did not already create it, follow the main README):
 ```bash
 # From the project root directory
 conda env create -f environment.yml